kentonh/kentonh/_posts/2015-03-20-What-Should-I-Pay-My-CEO.md

 > Subject: Comp report needed next Thursday - position CEO

-That is a situation frought with peril.
+That is a situation fraught with peril.
 Even if you do an amazing job, there's going to be one party reading your report with big problems.
 The Chair wants to keep the CEO, but doesn't want to pay too much.
 The CEO wants to max out salary, benefits, and perques.
 And everyone is looking at you.

 ## A Loss Leader